Open

 Additional information

-Applicants are advised to consult with a CEDP Program Officer during the preliminary phase to enhance their proposal's alignment with program objectives.
+- Applicants are strongly encouraged to discuss their proposal with a CEDP Program Officer at the preliminary stage.

 Frequently Asked Questions about the Cultural Economic Development Program - Arts Component Program